 When it comes to athletic shoes, the best 10 CrossFit shoes for women, we found that they land into two different categories: the good ones and the great ones.
-In our review, we will focus our attention on the top 10 CrossFit shoes that are available for women, then narrow our results down to the best shoe overall.
+In our review, we will focus our attention on the top 10 women's CrossFit shoes, then narrow our results down to the best shoe overall.

 In a hurry?
 The test winner after 10 hours of research: